Saunas Jan 02, 2023

 Sauna for Hangover — Where Did That Come From?

 Finnish people swear by saunas as an antidote for hangovers.
-According to an article by Vice, they kill hangovers by going to traditional saunas where they take off all their clothes and expose themselves to extreme temperatures — first the hellish ones of a sauna followed by a plunge to freezing cold waters or rolling your body in the snow — several times.
+According to an article by Vice, they kill hangovers by going to traditional saunas where they take off all their clothes and expose themselves to extreme temperatures — first the hellish ones of a sauna followed by a cold plunge to freezing cold waters or rolling your body in the snow — several times.
 But, interestingly, they don’t just go to the sauna to remedy a hangover from a drinking spree the night before; Fins also have a tradition of enjoying a drink or two while inside the sauna, which they say makes beer taste even better.

 Does Sauna Help with Hangover?